profe-pep/single-page-app-vanilla-js/README.md

 ### Limitations

 There are some limitations.
 Like refreshing a page or inputting a valid path manually in the address bar will give a error result.
 So maybe sure to start off from the root page each time and you make a change to the app locally.
+Some routing on a local static server or Netlity could fix this.

 Also there is no hot-reloading.